usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-param-types.rst

 See Also
 ---------

-* :ref:`Parameter Types <explanation-plugin-parameter-types>` - Understand parameter types, structures, and their role in dioptra.
+* :ref:`Parameter Types Explanation <explanation-plugin-parameter-types>` - Understand parameter types, structures, and their role in dioptra.
+* :ref:`Parameter Types Reference <reference-plugin-parameter-types>` - Reference page for parameter types.